Xinrui-Fang/Xinrui-Fang.github.io/index.md

 ## About Me

-I am a Creative Engineer and HCI Researcher working in Tokyo...
+I am a Creative Engineer and HCI Researcher based in Tokyo.

 ## Work Interests